RainingComputers/Flowmium/examples/python_script_workflow/README.md

 # Getting started with python script workflow

+-   Deploy flowmium on local by following these [steps](../deployment/)

 -   Build python flow and push it to the registry (NOTE: It is recommended to change version with each build instead of latest)

     ```